Howard University Miner Building

 Washington, DC

-All photos copyright Allen Russ Photography, LLC, StudioHDP.
+All photos are copyrighted by Allen Russ Photography, LLC, StudioHDP.

 Named for Myrtilla Miner, an educator who fought to advance the rights of African American students and teachers, the graduates of the D.C. school became the source for African American educators in local and segregated schools around the country.
 The school established, however, the primary focus of 1851 as an institution of learning and training for young African American women.
 The school offered primary schooling and classes in domestic skills the primary focus was on the education and training of teachers.